alexlomov/interview/README.md

 Plus there comes an extra client error type `ClientFailure` to denote client side failures such as execution context exceptions and so on.

+## Runtime/Main implementation
+### Akka Streams are far away from being functionally idiomatic, I'll try to mimic binds chain and laziness.
+I'm taking responsibility of changing `Either[Error, Source[File, NotUsed]]` to `Source[Either[Error, File], NotUsed]` in the IncomingSource API.
+Looks more natural as s Source of multiple files.